 Injection molding is a process in which heated liquid material is “injected” into a mold.
 Once the material cools and hardens, it forms the shape of the mold.
 Nova injects melted plastic into molds to create auto parts or a single component of a larger part.
 It provides an easy, efficient and cost-effective way to mass-produce auto parts and components.

-This method is also commonly used to produce glass, metal furniture, and other products.
+Also commonly used to produce glass, metal furniture, and other products.

 An Overview of Compression Molding